 On closing of the Arrangement and in accordance with the terms of the Arrangement, the Company issued to its shareholders an aggregate of 17,288,140 CVRs.
 As part of the Arrangement, each shareholder of the Company (other than U.S. shareholders) received one (1) CVR in respect of Cline for each common share held as of the record date for the determination of shareholders entitled to receive CVRs.
 Pursuant to the indenture governing the terms of the CVRs, the Company will seek to dispose of Cline for the five (5) year period following the closing of the Arrangement and will distribute to the holders of the CVRs: (a) distributions received from Cline; and (b) the net proceeds received from the sale of the Company's holdings in Cline.
 Fees that are attributable to the investment in Cline shall only be determined and become payable to the Former Manager on the sale of the investment in Cline, in its entirety, and shall be calculated using, and payable only on the net sale proceeds actually received by the Company for its investment in Cline.
 Any fees paid to the Former Manager as a result of the sale of the investment in Cline will reduce the amounts paid to the holders of CVRs.
 On October 27, 2020, the Former Manager announced that on October 26, 2020 Allegiance acquired all the shares in NECC, which holds all the mining assets of Cline.
 The Company understands that it is the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision of any ongoing Cline operating costs, to the senior bondholders (which includes the Company) as soon as practicable after receipt.
-On February 24, 2021, the Company received \$0.5 million from the Former Manager in connection with the sale.
+On February 24, 2021, the Company received CAD\$0.5 million from the Former Manager in connection with the sale.
 The distribution by the Company of any proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.
+On June 9, 2021, the Company distributed CAD\$0.3 million to the holders of the CVRs and CAD\$0.2 million is payable at June 30, 2

-As at March 31, 2021, the CVRs had a fair value of \$4,007, being the fair value of the investment in Cline (December 31, 2020 - \$3,954).
+As at June 30, 2021, the CVRs had a fair value of \$4,255, being the fair value of the investment in Cline and cash received from the sale and payable to holders of the CVRs (December 31, 2020 - \$3,954).